touchlab/KMMBridge/website/docs/TROUBLESHOOTING.md

 ### Error: Task 'kmmBridgePublish' not found in root project 'MyProject'.

-KMMBridge won't configure it's publication tasks unless it knows you want it to.
-You must set the `ENABLE_PUBLISHING` gradle property to true (usually only in CI or when troubleshooting), and you must have publication fully configured, including an `artifactManager` and `dependencyManager`.
+KMMBridge won't configure its publication tasks unless it knows you want it to.
+You must set the `ENABLE_PUBLISHING` gradle property to true (usually only in CI or when troubleshooting), and you must have publication fully configured, including setting an `artifactManager` and `dependencyManager`.